-Figure G.5 and G.6 above shows that claims which were above £1 million when no Ogden adjustment was made, but less than £1 million when Ogden adjusted, have a higher claimant age in general than that of the total large claims.
-The proportion of claims where the primary nature of injury was Other rather than Brain or Spinal is also higher for these claims, suggesting that these claims are of a lower severity.
+Figure G.5 above shows that claims which were above £1 million when no Ogden adjustment was made, but less than £1 million when Ogden adjusted, have a higher claimant age in general than that of the total large claims.
 The characteristics of these claims therefore seems to be more of those which exhibit a lower PPO propensity and so we would expect the PPO propensity to increase when removing them by making the Ogden adjustment.

-Figure G.7 uses a different measure of PPO propensity, expressing the number of PPO claims as a proportion of the average gross earned premium.
-The number of PPO claims settled in a given year is divided by an average gross earned premium based on the premium earned over a six year period starting seven years earlier (i.e. the number of PPO claims settled in 2012 is divided by the average annual amount of gross premium earned during the period 2006 to 2011 inclusive).
+Figure G.6 uses a different measure of PPO propensity, expressing the number of PPO claims as a proportion of the average gross earned premium.
+The number of PPO claims settled in a given year is divided by an average gross earned premium based on the premium earned over a six year period starting seven years earlier (i.e. the number of PPO claims settled in 2018 is divided by the average annual amount of gross premium earned during the period 2012 to 2017 inclusive).
 These PPO propensity figures include all PPO claims and not just those over £1 million and are in terms of the number of PPO claims per £1,000 million of gross earned premium.

-Figure G.7: Motor (non-MIB) PPO propensity, expressed as the number of PPO claims as a proportion of the average gross earned premium, by settlement year
+Figure G.6: Motor (non-MIB) PPO propensity, expressed as the number of PPO claims as a proportion of the average gross earned premium, by settlement year

-Figure G.8 also uses a different measure of PPO propensity, expressing the number of PPO claims as a proportion of the average earned vehicle years.
+Figure G.7 also uses a different measure of PPO propensity, expressing the number of PPO claims as a proportion of the average earned vehicle years.
 The number of PPO claims settled in a given year is divided by an average earned vehicle years based on the vehicle years earned over a six year period starting seven years earlier (i.e. the number of PPO claims settled in 2012 is divided by the average annual vehicle years earned during the period 2006 to 2011 inclusive).
 These PPO propensity figures include all PPO claims and not just those over £1 million and are in terms of the number of PPO claims per million earned vehicle years.

-Figure G.8: Motor (non-MIB) PPO propensity, expressed as the number of PPO claims as a proportion of the average earned vehicle years, by settlement year
+Figure G.7: Motor (non-MIB) PPO propensity, expressed as the number of PPO claims as a proportion of the average earned vehicle years, by settlement year